Pac-12 picks MGM executive Kliavkoff as next commissioner - WTMJ

 The Pac-12 launched a television network under Scott, but it never became a cash cow like those in the Big Ten and Southeastern Conference.

-Scott, who came to the Pac-12 from the Women’s Tennis Association, was often criticized for being out of touch with campus-level decision makers in college sports and overspending on the conference office.
+Scott, who came to the then-Pac-10 from the Women’s Tennis Association, was often criticized for being out of touch with campus-level decision makers in college sports and overspending on the conference office.

+Kliavkoff said a meeting with all the Pac-12 athletic directors is already in the works as well as a plan for him to visit each campus.

-The conference has only placed a team in the College Football Playoff twice since the CFP began in 2014.
+The conference has placed a team in the College Football Playoff only twice since it began in 2014.
 Scott began pushing for playoff expansion late in his tenure, and now it seems to be heading in that direction.

-“My work on football will begin with meetings with athletic directors and coaches and with my new colleagues at the conference offices,” Kliavkoff said.
-“I believe personally the solution to elevating Pac-12 football is a combination of addressing the structural issues and a more focused approach on recruiting.”
+Kliavkoff pledged to help get it over the line.

+The Pac-12 has not had a football national champion since Southern California in 2004 and a men’s basketball champion since Arizona in 1997.

 More AP college football: https://apnews.com/hub/ap-top-25-college-football-poll and https://twitter.com/AP_Top25